No matter how mentally healthy, resilient, or happy we are, every one of us goes through times when we need to cope with something difficult.

 This worksheet can be helpful for older kids and for adults since we all wear masks sometimes.
 Put your creativity and imagination to use, and think of all the times you put on a “mask” to hide how you feel.

-My Personal Coping Skills List
+Coping Skills Inventory

 This colorful worksheet helps you to categorize the different coping mechanisms you find most helpful.
+The categories include:

 - Emotional Release;

 In the Challenging Thoughts section, you can list the ways that you can effectively challenge the negative and unhelpful thoughts that arise.
 Replacing these with positive and realistic thoughts can be a great coping tool.

 The Releasing Emotions category includes actions that help you vent, express your feelings, and move on, like screaming into a pillow or punching a punching bag.